 Video Conferences and Interviews at Duke Law School

 Duke Law School is pleased to offer students the opportunity to conduct video conference meetings and interviews with employers (“Meetings” and “Counterparty”).
 Please follow this quick set-up guide to get started.
-Please note that Room 4200B is not equipped for video conference meetings or interviews; the study rooms on Level 2 have the appropriate built-in technology.

 A VOIP phone can also be reserved for phone interviews.
 Note: If you need to reserve both a room and the phone for more than 2 hours each, please see the Circulation/Reserve desk for further assistance with your reservation.

 We're always interested to hear your feedback about the online reservation software.
 Please fill out a comment form to let us know about your experience using the online reservation system.